 Proper Nutrition Is Essential For Maximum Defoliating Impact

-Regardless of whether you implement an extreme form of defoliation like schwazzing or a more conservative pruning method, you need to feed your plants the proper nutrition in order to optimize growth.
-Ensuring your crops receive the full spectrum of macro-, micro- and secondary nutrients is one of the most productive things you can do in the pursuit of large, potent, high-quality yields.
+Regardless of whether you implement an extreme form of defoliating flowering cannabis like schwazzing or a more conservative pruning method, you need to feed your plants the proper nutrition in order to optimize growth.
+Ensuring your cannabis receives the full spectrum of macro, secondary, and micronutrients is one of the most productive things you can do in the pursuit of large, potent, high-quality yields.